STAFF AND BOARD

-Kim Novy – Administrative Assistant
+Kim Novy – Business Coordinator

 Elizabeth Faber is a public health consultant currently working with IPHA as the facilitator of the Iowa Immunizes Coalition.
 She earned a bachelor’s degree in health science from Truman State University in 2000 and a Master of Public Health from the University of Minnesota School of Public Health in 2003.
-Elizabeth is also the coalition consultant for the Lifelong Smiles Coalition, which is dedicated to increasing oral health access to Iowa’s aging population.
+Elizabeth was also the coalition consultant for the Lifelong Smiles Coalition, which is dedicated to increasing oral health access to Iowa’s aging population.
 Prior to independent consulting, Elizabeth served as the Iowa Region 2 Public Health Emergency Preparedness Director.
 Elizabeth also served as an IPHA board member from 2008 to 2014.
 “IPHA has provided me with professional growth, networking opportunities, and has also introduced me to many like-minded friends.
 I’m thankful for the support and expertise that the IPHA membership provides.”

-Brett Norris – AmeriCorps VISTA, Membership Coordinator
+Brett Norris – Communications Coordinator

-Brett Norris is an AmeriCorps VISTA member serving as the Membership Coordinator at IPHA.
+Brett Norris is the Communications Coordinator at IPHA, and before that worked with the organization as an AmeriCorps VISTA.
 He earned a bachelor’s degree in political science and English from Grand View University in 2020.
-Prior to his role as Membership Coordinator, Brett worked as a tutor in the Writing Center at Grand View, and as an intern in legislative research for the Iowa Department of Human Rights and Vote Smart.
-He has been with IPHA since late 2020, and values its commitment to protecting the health of Iowa’s communities through representation and advocacy.
+Prior to his role at IPHA, Brett worked as an intern in legislative research for the Iowa Department of Human Rights and the voter education nonprofit, VoteSmart.
+He also worked as a tutor in Grand View’s Writing Center for three years.
+He has been with IPHA since late 2020, and values its commitment to equitably protecting the health of all Iowans through representation and advocacy.

 Board of Directors

-Kady Reese, MPH – President-Elect
+Kady Reese, MPH – President

 Kady Reese is the Director of Physician, Patient & Clinical Engagement at the Iowa Medical Society.
 She earned a bachelor’s degree in personal health studies from Iowa State University in 2007, and a Master of Public Health with graduate certificates in public health education and promotion, and health management and policy from Benedictine University in 2013.
 Prior to her role at the Iowa Medical Society, Kady worked for the Iowa Healthcare Collaborative, the Iowa Department of Public Health, and the Iowa Medicaid Enterprise.

-Anjali Deshpande, PhD, MPH – Member-at-Large
+Anjali Deshpande, PhD, MPH – President-Elect